sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 }
 ```

 There we go!
 That handles our 'game won' scenario.
-Now just to handle our 'tie game' case:
+Now just to handle our 'tie game' case.

 ###### Tie Game

 Keeping things as simple as possible, all we need to do here is check whether all the tiles have been filled in.
 Let's be lazy and make a global variable that keeps track of how many times a mark has been placed.
 We know 9 is, and always will be, the maximum amount of times the players can move.
 This makes our life easy!
-We ask: "has someone won?
+We ask: "Has someone won?
 No?
-If 9 marks been made it is a tie!":
+Then if 9 marks have been made it must be a tie.
+Otherwise keep playing!":

 ```js
 var marksOnBoard = 0